 We are a worker-run cooperative where every worker has a voice in the decisions of the company and where workers receive equal compensation regardless of the economic value traditionally placed on the jobs done.
 We strive to provide a flexible and enriching work environment where each person is inspired to take on multiple roles and to think creatively about how we can continue to improve our work.
 We have a commitment to quality in all aspects of our service to our customers.

-Our location Southern Exposure Seed Exchange is located in the rolling hills of central Virginia, between Richmond and Charlottesville, not far from Thomas Jefferson's Monticello.
+Southern Exposure Seed Exchange is located in the rolling hills of central Virginia, between Richmond and Charlottesville, not far from Thomas Jefferson's Monticello.
 Our 72-acre farm has goats, chickens, hayfields, an herb garden, and extensive vegetable gardens for seed production, trialing, and eating.
-Recently, we try to hold an open house at least once a year, and we hope to have additional public events here in the future.
+Recently, we hold an open house at least once a year, and we may have additional public events here in the future.
 However, we do not have a storefront, and our location is not open to the public on a day-to-day basis.

-Our seed storage and testing We have several climate-controlled areas for seeds, as well as a germination-testing room and other office spaces.
-While we are still a home-based business, we are building a new, larger office for Southern Exposure, using a wide range of ecological methods.
+All our seed storage areas are air conditioned, refrigerated, or frozen for long-term viability.
+We also dehumidify our seed curing and seed storage areas to prolong seed viability.
 Our seed is germination tested to ensure it meets both federal and Southern Exposure standards (our standards are higher than federal standards for some varieties.)
 Test results are printed on the packet to help you determine planting density and quantity needed.
-On rare occasions we find it necessary to package seed below federal standard.
-In those cases we add more seed to compensate and the packet is labeled "Below Standard: More Seed Added."
 Please note that germination tests are often conducted under optimum conditions and that field results may vary.